Using a Simulink Project

 Run a file dependency analysis on the files within your project to check that all the files that are required by the project are stored with in it.

-Click the Dependency Analysis node.
+Click the Dependency Analysis node in the Views pane.

 On the Dependency Analysis tab, click the Analyze button.